mangopdf/mangopdf.github.io/_drafts/wifihacking.md

 # GOOD PICTURE CONTENT

+You know the text, and you know what it encrypts to.
+This means that you can guess something as the key, and _check_ if your guess was right.

-Well what if I just encrypt the text “memes” with “cooldad1964” as the key, and it happens to encrypt to “b8%&G”?
+What if you just encrypt the text “memes” with “cooldad1964” as the key, and it happens to encrypt to “b8%&G”?

 ```
 WARNING this is a simplification (read: wrong), there's actually a chain of keys computed from the actual Wi-Fi password.
 It boils down to the above idea, tho, sorry for tricking you I'm just protecting you from the harsh truth, son.
 If you want the real deal and aren't afraid of death by acronyms check out this stackoverflow answer: https://security.stackexchange.com/questions/66008/how-exactly-does-4-way-handshake-cracking-work
 ```

-Then I know that the password was “cooldad1964”.
-And if “memes” encrypts to something else, then I know my guess was wrong.
+Then you know that the password was “cooldad1964”.
+And if “memes” encrypts to something else, then you know your guess was wrong.

 So what we’re going to do here is just guess the password.
 The trick is that we’re going to be able to guess passwords way faster than if we were just typing them into the “Enter the password for this Wi-Fi network” box.